rafaelcn/pong-game/README.md

 <b>Roadmap:</b>
   - [ ] __Perfect__ collision detection.
   - [ ] Over each "init state" of the game, a random direction for the ball.
   - [x] Ball speed increases over the course of hits in the paddles.
-(Already done, but it generates other problem, so I'll take a little bit of time to commit the changes)
   - [ ] AI
-  - [ ] Pause game
+  - [X] Pause game
   - [ ] A GUI menu.